 The Small Business Commission offers a confidential dispute resolution service which helps small businesses needing assistance to work through problems with other businesses or government.
 We help parties talk about their problems and work towards a solution through negotiation and communication.
 We can also assist small businesses with issues in relation to insurance and regulatory concerns.
 Find out more.

 If you need some advice and support on topics such as managing cashflow, changing your business model and delivering services online, marketing your business during in a challenging environment, reassessing your supply chain, or even accessing financial support, there is a free service called Business Connect (provided by the NSW Government).

 You can arrange to meet a trusted local business advisor available by video conference and phone.
 Subject to the latest health advice, advisors can also meet you at your business premises or another convenient location.
 You can also choose an adviser who speaks your preferred language.

-The Small Business Commissioner’s role is to advocate for small business and speak up you at the highest levels.
+The NSW Small Business Commissioner’s role is to advocate for small business and speak up for you at the highest levels.
 If you’re facing obstacles such as unfair treatment, red tape or issues with insurance or telecommunication providers we can help.
 Contact our team.

 If you need support during this stressful time, please visit Lifeline for specific advice on managing mental health during COVID-19.